david-wm-sanders/uswacs-1-iy1d403-a2-vms/notes.md

 ## **todo:**
 * Do Task 3
   * Create Active Directory accounts so we can login from the client

+* Purge serial numbers from repo before publicising:
+  * Remove from notes.md
+  * Remove `task1_1_downloadvsphere.PNG`